Temporary International Presence in Hebron

-Temporary International Presence in Hebron or TIPH was a civilian observer mission in the West Bank city of Hebron established in 1994.
-Both the Israeli Government and Palestinian Authority called for its creation.
+Temporary International Presence in Hebron (TIPH) was a civilian observer mission in the West Bank city of Hebron established in 1994.
+Both the Israeli government and the Palestinian Authority called for its creation.
 It “monitor[ed] the situation in Hebron and record[ed] breaches of international humanitarian law, the agreements on Hebron between Israel and the Palestinian authority and human rights, in accordance with internationally recognized standards".
-It also monitored Israeli settlers, and aimed to help the Arab Palestinians who currently live there.
+It also monitored Israeli settlers, and aimed to help the Arab Palestinians who lived there.
 It was staffed by personnel from Italy, Norway, Sweden, Switzerland and Turkey.

-In 2019, the Israeli government declined to renew TIPH's mandate, effectively expelling the force.
+In 2019, the Israeli government declined to renew TIPH's mandate, effectively expelling the mission.

 Establishment

 The TIPH mission was first established in 1994 after the Cave of the Patriarchs massacre on 25 February 1994, in which 29 Palestinians were killed.
 On 18 March, the UN Security Council condemned the massacre in United Nations Security Council Resolution 904, and called for a temporary international presence in Hebron.
 On 31 March, representatives of the Palestinian Liberation Organization and the Israeli government signed an agreement requesting Italy, Denmark and Norway to provide observers to form a Temporary International Presence in the City of Hebron (TIPH).
 The first TIPH mission operated from 8 May to 8 August 1994.
 However, the Palestinian Authority and the Israeli government could not reach an agreement on the extension of the mandate, and the observers were therefore withdrawn on 8 August.

 Peace negotiations between the Palestinian Liberation Organization and the Israeli Government resulted in the signing of the Oslo II Accord on 28 September 1995.
 It called for partial redeployment of the Israeli Defense Forces from the West Bank including Area H-1 in Hebron.
 It also called for the creation of another Temporary International Presence in Hebron.

 On 12 May 1996, a temporary second TIPH mission observers started, this time with only Norwegian members.

 After the IDF's partial redeployment from Hebron, the parties signed the Protocol Concerning the Redeployment in Hebron on 17 January 1997, and four days later The Agreement on the Temporary International Presence in the City of Hebron.
 The third mission, started on 1 February 1997, included observers from Norway, Italy, Denmark, Sweden, Switzerland and Turkey.
 The agreement set a three-month mandate, renewable for a period of three months.
 Since then the mission has been reinforced with staff from those six countries with Norway as the coordinator.